cajturner/EnvironMonitoring/README.md

 python src/Sensor.py
 ```

-If there is issues installing sense-emu you may need the following
+If there is issues installing sense-emu you may need the following:

 ```bash
 export LDFLAGS="-L/usr/local/opt/libffi/lib"